zkreations/hamlet-builder/README.md

 ### Compile templates

-The system will search for `hbs` and `xml` files to compile them.
+The system will search for `xml`, `hbs` and `handlebars` files to compile them.
 If the file name starts with an underscore `_`, it will be considered a partial file, for example:

 ```bash
 ├── src